 The Evergreen Cemetery Walk brings the voices of McLean County's history to life.
 Costumed actors portray people representing all walks of life from the county's past on the grounds of Evergreen Memorial Cemetery.

-Are you looking for an interactive learning experience for your students?
-The Museum is an award-winning educational institution that offers FREE hands-on programming for grades pre-K through college.
+The Museum is an award-winning educational institution accredited by the American Alliance of Museums that offers FREE hands-on, educational programming for grades pre-K through college.

 Want free admission to the Museum every day of the year?
 Or invitations to special member-only events?
 Becoming a member is a meaningful contribution to the Museum's mission of preserving local history.
 Plus, enjoy reciprocal benefits at over 400 museums & historic sites in the U.S. through the Time Travelers Program.Join us